 Watch how the thin soap liquid film flows nicely in action:

-The following shows the change of four temperatures recorded when bubbles were first introduced to the cavity, indicating the liqiud soap bubbles quickly “chill” the temperatures inside both the cavity and the greenhouse:
+The following shows the changes in four temperatures recorded when bubbles were first introduced to the cavity, indicating the liquid soap bubbles quickly “chill” the temperatures inside both the cavity and the greenhouse:

 This second one shows the temperature changes within a full day and night, when the operation was under full control without idling in the first place:

-The extensive plant leaf canopy within PyraPOD transforms solar energy by two principal bio-processes: (1) photosynthesis creating carbohydrates, and (2) transpiration creating water vapour.
-100% of the solar radiation is thus captured and transformedand cannot cause overheating of the closed, controlled ecological environment.
+The extensive plant leaf canopy within PyraPOD transforms solar energy by two principal bio-processes: (1) photosynthesis creating carbohydrates, and (2) transpiration (plants giving off moisture mainly through its leaves) creating water vapour.
+100% of the solar radiation is thus captured and transformed and cannot cause overheating in the closed, controlled ecological environment.